 (frame information optimized out)

-i.e. some application level frames will be available, some will not.
-There is little you can do at this point, except for rebuilding CPython with a lower optimization level, but that often is not an option for production (not to mention the fact you'll be using a custom CPython build, not the one provided by your Linux distro).
+i.e. some application level frames will be available, and some will not.
+There is little you can do at this point, except for rebuilding CPython with a lower optimization level, but that often is not an option for production (not to mention the fact you’ll be using a custom CPython build).

-Update: actually, there is something you could do.
-This "frame information optimized out" message essentially tells you that gdb wasn't able to figure out the location of PyFrameObject data structure in a given stack frame (DWARF debugging symbols allow gdb to calculate addresses of local variables and function arguments).
-But it has to be somewhere; otherwise CPython would not be able to execute your Python code.
+Update: actually, there is something you could do!
+This frame information optimized out message simply tells you that gdb wasn’t able to figure out the location of the PyFrameObject data structure in a given stack frame (DWARF debugging symbols allow gdb to calculate the addresses of local variables and function arguments).
+But it has to be somewhere in memory — otherwise CPython would not be able to execute your Python code.

-On x86-64 machines the obvious place to check is CPU registers: there are 16 general purpose CPU registers, that compilers can use for storing the values of function call arguments and local variables.
+On x86-64 machines the obvious place to check is the CPU registers: there are 16 general purpose CPU registers that compilers can use for storing the values of function call arguments and local variables.

 The following command prints the values of all CPU registers in the selected stack frame: